 A large part of the Phou Den Din National Protected Area is uninhabited.
 At least by humans, because wildlife is reported.
 Here you can see gibbons, elephants, leopards, tigers, sun bears and even Asian black bears.
 The population of lesser fish eagles and crested kingfishers are also high.

-Along the jungle path you will find small villages with some ethnic minorities.
-Within the area a three temple complexes and stone carvings are located.
+Along the jungle path, you will find small villages with some ethnic minorities.
+Within the area, three temple complexes and stone carvings are located.
 No in use, and the historical and cultural value is unknown.

 Phou Hin Poun National Protected Area (Khammuan)